attocash/docs/whitepaper.md

 Atto's ledger relies on a unique block structure designed to support its efficient, scalable, and decentralized model.
 Instead of a single, monolithic blockchain, Atto uses an 'account chain' model, where each account maintains its own chain of blocks.
 Each action, such as sending or receiving funds, is represented by a specific type of block.

-We currently support only the Blake2b hashing algorithm along with Ed25519 for digital signatures, however blocks are designed to support other combinations.
+Currently, only the Blake2b hashing algorithm and Ed25519 digital signatures are supported, but blocks are designed to accommodate other combinations.

 ### Open